-It’s not as futuristic as it sounds like.
-Google may be developing their neuron networks and natural language processing algorithms for machine translation, but as of the day I’m writing this article, there is no perfect way to algorithmically capture the human touch in translation.
+This isn’t as futuristic as it sounds.
+Google may be developing their neuron networks and natural language processing algorithms for machine translation, but at the time of writing this article, there is still no perfect way to algorithmically capture the human touch in translation.

-Terminology tools are a natural extension of it, being a bank of terms used throughout your branded content.
-It’s usable for content creation for even a single language, just to consolidate the brand’s concept and core values within any piece of content.
-Some semantic quality dilution will happen through what translation is inherently about, although this is the absolute best way to maintain the brand’s voice internationally, while at the same time not being a multilingual writer.
+Terminology tools are a natural extension of this, being a bank of terms used throughout your branded content.
+It’s usable for content creation for even a single language, in order to consolidate the brand’s concept and core values within any piece of content.
+Some semantic quality dilution will happen as a result of what translation is inherently about, although this is the absolute best way to maintain the brand’s voice internationally while at the same time not being a multilingual writer.

 Both these banks are generated automatically and grow organically as you translate more and more.
-We’re offering the service free of charge for 10.000 words each month.
+We offer the service free of charge for 10.000 words each month.
 You’ll seriously get hooked on assisted translations!

 Your international journey starts here